-E4 Evaluations are just around the corner.
-As per BUPERS INST 1610.10D they are scheduled to be completed and signed not later than May 15.
+E6 Evaluations are just around the corner.
+As per BUPERS INST 1610.10D they are scheduled to be completed and signed not later than the 15th of the month.
 After they are signed each command has 30 days to debrief them and submit the signed Petty Officer Evaluations to BUPERS.

-Since your Navy Evaluation must go through your LPO, your Chief, your Division Officer, then be boarded by the Chief’s Mess this means that your Chief or LPO will probably start asking for them a month or two months prior to May 15th.
+Since your Navy Evaluation must go through your LPO, your Chief, your Division Officer, then be boarded by the Chief’s Mess this means that your Chief or LPO will probably start asking for them a month or two months prior to the due date.

 In order to be ready, and get the best Evaluation markings possible here is what you need to know.